Teaching Artists’ Biographies

 One of several advantages of growing up musically in “El Sistema” is the culture of passing on your knowledge to younger generations from an early age, giving her the chance to start teaching violin and leading sectionals in pre-infant and youth orchestras when she was 15 years old.
 Throughout her teaching experience, she has taught to toddlers from 3 years old to adults of 30 years old in different countries such as Venezuela, Peru, Chile, Japan and in the United States of America.

-Blessed with the opportunity to attend and perform at numerous music festivals on a global scale, In 2009, Abril took parts in the International Festival Youth Orchestra in San Diego, US, joined the Yaracuy Youth Symphony Orchestra’s Tour in Bogotá, Colombia (2012), performed at the Winter Festival Campus do Jordao in Brazil (2016), went on the Municipal Symphony Orchestra of Caracas’s International tour with PEACE BOAT, performing in Japan, Singapore, Thailand, Sri Lanka, Greece, Italy, Spain, Portugal, France, Denmark, Latvia, Russia, Finland, Estonia, Sweden, Norway, and Iceland (2017).
-And finally, in 2022, she performed at the Ohio Light Opera in Wooster, Ohio.
+Nunez has had the opportunity to attend and perform at numerous music festivals on a global scale, In 2009, Abril took parts in the International Festival Youth Orchestra in San Diego, US, joined the Yaracuy Youth Symphony Orchestra’s Tour in Bogotá, Colombia (2012), performed at the Winter Festival Campus do Jordao in Brazil (2016), went on the Municipal Symphony Orchestra of Caracas’s International tour with PEACE BOAT, performing in Japan, Singapore, Thailand, Sri Lanka, Greece, Italy, Spain, Portugal, France, Denmark, Latvia, Russia, Finland, Estonia, Sweden, Norway, and Iceland (2017).
+In 2022, she performed at the Ohio Light Opera in Wooster, Ohio.

 Abril got her Bachelor’s Degree in Music Performance in the Universidad Nacional Experimental de las Artes “UNEARTE” in Caracas, Venezuela.
-Later on, she pursued professional experience in Peru (2017), Chile (2019) and currently in the US (2021- ) where she recently obtained a Master’s Degree in Music Performance from Duquesne University with Professor Charles Stegeman.
+Later on, she pursued professional experience in Peru (2017), Chile (2019) and currently based in the US, she obtained a Master’s Degree in Music Performance from Duquesne University with Professor Charles Stegeman.
 Throughout these years, she can say that what she is the most grateful for is learning and adapting to different cultures thanks to the music.

 For the past three years she has been performing with various symphony orchestras in the States.
-She is currently a member of the Canton Symphony Orchestra and Westmoreland Symphony Orchestra, and has performed with Wheeling Symphony Orchestra, Youngstown Symphony Orchestra, Washington Symphony, Altoona Symphony Orchestra, and the Butler County Symphony Orchestra.
+She is currently a member of the Canton Symphony Orchestra, and Butler County Symphony Orchestra, and has performed with Pittsburgh Opera, Wheeling Symphony Orchestra, Youngstown Symphony Orchestra, Westmoreland Symphony Orchestra, Washington Symphony Orchestra, Altoona Symphony Orchestra, and Young Artist Debut Orchestra.
+In the summer of 2024, Abril looks forward to contributing as a teaching artist at the Young Artists Debut Orchestra’s Summer Music Academy.

 Sally Santon